-A is a collection of Checkpoints that can occur during the runtime of a software.
+A SupervisedEntity is a collection of Checkpoints that can occur during the runtime of a software.

-A has the following options:
+A SupervisedEntity has the following options:

-- 1. : Globally unique name identifier, used by Applications - 2. : Globally unique identifier (number) - 3. : number of instances of this SupervisedEntity.
+- 1. Name: Globally unique name identifier, used by Applications - 2.
+ID: Globally unique identifier (number)

 Note that on AUTOSAR AP, the uniqueness of the name can be ensured by using a namespace as a part of the identification.